 Terms and fees

 Besides having impressive sales figures, TMall is a straightforward way to reach out to consumers living remote from tier one cities where foreign brands usually establish a physical presence on entering the market.
 However, setting up a TMall shop without understanding the Chinese language or having a trusted local partner can be challenging.
-I’ll share the key considerations in part two of my column tomorrow.
+I’ll share the key considerations in of my column tomorrow. part two

 Edit by Lily HONG